Rab Neutrino Pro Jacket

 Sustainability

 Rab has joined the ranks of many outdoor brands in their pursuit of providing sustainably sourced outdoor gear.
-For the Neutrino Pro, Rab partnered with the Responsible Down Standard (RDS) for certifying their goose down.
+For the Neutrino Pro, Rab partnered with the Responsible Down Standard (RDS) to certify their goose down.
 This includes no live plucking or force feeding, and the animals are treated in a humane way throughout their lives.
 Furthermore, with the latest update, Rab now utilizes recycled materials for both the outer Pertex Quantum Pro fabric and lining.
 All in all, it’s nice to see yet another outdoor company make these positive changes to their supply chain.

 Rab Neutrino Pro (front)